proceduralia/proceduralia.github.io/publications.md

     <em>Conference on Neural Information Processing Systems</em>, 2020. <br>
   <details>
     <summary> <b> Behind the scenes </b> </summary>
     <p> <i> While living with a daily commute between the wonderful lake city of Como and Switzerland, I tried a bunch of mostly theoretical ideas during my time at NNAISENSE.
-We found out at some point with my host Wojciech that the ideas I had been thinking about for my master thesis were actually generalizable to actor-critic methods: it implied a simple theory-backed deerp reinforcement learning algorithm that yielded good results out-of-the-box.
+We found out at some point with my host Wojciech that the ideas I had been thinking about for my master thesis were actually generalizable to actor-critic methods: it implied a simple theory-backed deep reinforcement learning algorithm that yielded good results out-of-the-box.
 I have established in that occasion, synthesizing my previous experience with what I learned from Wojciech, the core of what would have been my research taste in subsequent years.   </i> </p>
   </details>
 </div>